dsc-courses/bpd-reference/docs/documentation/arrays-and-numpy/np.append().md

         <dd className='parameter-description'>The value to append to the array.</dd>

         <dt className='term'>Returns:</dt>
-        <dd>new_arr - a new array containing the elements of the original array followed by the appended value</dd>
+        <dd>A new array containing the elements of the original array followed by the appended value</dd>

         <dt className='term'>Return Type:</dt>
         <dd>array</dd>